Please check for openings that are available in my lab under the positions tab.

 |European Haematology Association (EHA)||Member||2015 to till date||—–|

 Complete understanding of the role of specific genes (known or novel) in the progression of a disease can have a profound impact on the diagnosis, therapy, and ultimately the survival of the patients.
-Presently, we are looking into the molecular mechanisms that delineate CML leukemic stem cells from normal stem cells.
-The research findings may lead to specific targets which when abrogated may reprogram the cells to be more chemosensitive.
+In this regard we are looking into the molecular mechanisms that delineates leukemic stem cells from normal stem cells.
+The research findings may lead to targeted molecular therapies that can block specific abnormalities found in leukemic patients.

 BCR-ABL mediated repression of miR-223 results in the activation of MEF2C and PTBP2 in chronic myeloid leukemia